-Our Architect team, ARM & Architectus, has designed Arts West as the new home of the Bachelor of Arts, giving our undergraduates access to world-class spaces, and equipping our academic staff with a new purpose-built teaching and research environment.
+Arts West is the vibrant home of the Bachelor of Arts, giving our undergraduates access to world-class spaces, and equipping our academic staff with a purpose-built teaching and research environment.

 The building combines the existing West Wing (former 1990s building) and a new North Wing containing state-of-the-art learning spaces.
 The North and West Wing are linked by the Atrium, an expansive, light-filled space with a suspended central staircase giving access to the upper levels and the basement Lecture Theatre (the pre-existing Kathleen Fitzpatrick Theatre).

-The building will (late 2016) have direct walkway connections to the Baillieu Library (Building 177), which is central to teaching and research in the humanities and social sciences.
-The project commenced in December 2014 and was completed in July 2016, ready for teaching in Semester 2, on 25 August 2016.
+The building has direct walkway connections to the Baillieu Library (Building 177), which is central to teaching and research in the humanities and social sciences.
+The project commenced in December 2014 and was completed in July 2016, being officially opened in August 2016.

 Ngoon godgin-nganjinu boorndup Gulinj -al biik-u dharri-nganjin-dui, lalal-bulok ba gugung-bulok-al Wurundjeri-wilam-u.
 Wurundjeri-wilam-al Gulinj-u, baambuth, yalingbu ba yirramboi.
 Yan-nganjin wominjeka kirrip-bulok mag-golee ba biik-al gulinj-u boorndup.
 Boorndup-nganjinu biik ba ngarr-gi mirrim-al Wurundjeri-wilam gulinj-u wunga-dhan baambuth-u, yurrongi-nganjin, mag-golee, yalingbu ba yirramboi.